The Purple Belt Paradigm

 Striking to Grappling

-1. Enter to Strike
+1. Wicked Enter to Bridge

-2. Strike to Connect/Stick
+2. Bridge to Strike

-3. Stick to Hook
+1. Stick and Connect to Hook

-4. Hook to Clinch
+2. Hook to Clinch then Clinch to Hang

 Knees